ReezFX/WOL-Manager/README.md

    - Assign roles and permissions
    - Delete users
    - Control host visibility by role (added in v1.0.4)

+### Theme Switching
+1. Click the theme toggle button in the top-right corner of the navigation bar
+2. The icon shows a sun when in dark mode (click to switch to light mode)
+3. The icon shows a moon when in light mode (click to switch to dark mode)
+4. Your preference is automatically saved in your browser and will persist across sessions
+5. By default, the application will use your system's theme preference
 ## Application Structure
 ```
 WOL-Manager/